if-rosemary/COUNTY-DRUPAL/README.md

 	e.
 When you first push your branch to your origin (forked repo) develop branch:
 	```
-	git push --u origin [story-branch-name]
+	git push -u origin [story-branch-name]
 	```
-	(The --u option would allow you to simply use ```git push``` on your next push, without specifying that you're pushing your story branch to origin.)
+	(The -u option would allow you to simply use ```git push``` on your next push, without specifying that you're pushing your story branch to origin.)

 ## Completing and deploying your story item